 McGraw made his last major public appearance at Comiskey Park in July 1933, managing the National League against Connie Mack's American Leaguers in baseball's first All-Star Game.
 He was 60 years old when he died at his home in New Rochelle, New York, on February 25, 1934, of prostate cancer and uremia — but mostly, according to one reporter, because he was no longer top dog.
 He was buried in New Cathedral Cemetery in Baltimore, near several of his old Orioles teammates, as well as his first wife, Mary.
 McGraw was inducted into the National Baseball Hall of Fame in 1937.
 Blanche McGraw inherited her husband's stock in the Giants and carried on his memory, frequently attending games with Mathewson's widow.
 Her most tragic time, at least according to the New York newspapers, was on that September day in 1957 when the Giants played their final game at the Polo Grounds before departing for San Francisco.
 She said the move would've broken John's heart.
 Nonetheless, she was present at Seals Stadium in April 1958 at the team's first game on the West Coast, and again when Candlestick Park opened two years later.
 Blanche McGraw died on November 5, 1962, only a few weeks after attending the New York games of the Giants-Yankees World Series.14

-An earlier version of this article was published in "Deadball Stars of the National League" (Potomac Books, 2004), edited by Tom Simon.
+An earlier version of this biography was published in "Deadball Stars of the National League" (Potomac Books, 2004), edited by Tom Simon.
+It also appeared in "From Spring Training to Screen Test: Baseball Players Turned Actors" (SABR, 2018), edited by Rob Edelman and Bill Nowlin.

 Lamb, Bill.
 “A History of the New York Giants Franchise,” Outside the Lines, SABR Business of Baseball Committee, Vol. 22, No. 2, Fall 2016.